-Credit And Financial Guarantee Insurance: Outpacing The Rest Of The Market

-Historically, the credit/financial sub-sector in Iran has witnessed unimpressive and a somewhat erratic contraction in premiums.
-This reached a low point in 2012 with a local currency contraction of 48%; however, in other years it was in the low single-digit figures.
+Credit And Financial Guarantee Insurance: Outpacing The Rest Of The Market however, in other years it was in the low single-digit figures.
 This was largely due to a contraction in financial and commercial services following the increase in international sanctions against Iran over its nuclear activities.
-However, in 2015, a return to a more stable domestic economic situation saw the credit/financial guarantee segment outperforming the wider non-life insurance market, with premiums growing by 19.8% in USD terms to USD26mn.
+However, in 2015, a return to a more stable domestic economic situation saw the credit/ financial guarantee segment outperforming the wider non-life insurance market, with premiums growing by 29.8% in USD terms to USD28.2mn with growth expected to be maintained in 2016 when we are forecasting premium growth of 6.3% to USD30mn.